Pixel-Wise Contrastive Distillation: Method

 According to \cite{erf}, we draw the ERFs of ResNet-50 and ResNet-18 \cite{resnet} in \cref{fig:mhsa}.
 We can see a clear contrast that ResNet-50 has larger ERF (larger bright region) than ResNet-18.
-Therefore, it is unrealistic to expect small models to perfectly capture rich spatial information like teachers without outside help.
+Therefore, it is \textit{unrealistic} to expect small models to perfectly capture information from the regions of large spans like teachers do without outside help.

 The definition of ERF indicates allowing more pixels to participate in predictions helps enlarge ERF.
 From this perspective, we can enhance the student model by \textit{explicitly} relating all pixels right before making predictions.
 This is made possible by a multi-head self-attention (MHSA) module \cite{transformer}.
+We introduce a MHSA module between student's projection head and contrastive loss.
 Information from different pixels are aggregated together to make a more robust prediction.
-This module only induces a handful of memory and computation cost for training, and does not influence the fine-tuning phase.
+This module only induces a handful of memory and computation cost during pre-training, and does not influence the fine-tuning phase.
 Equipped with the MHSA module, the ERF of ResNet-18 is slightly enlarged (shown in the third picture of \cref{fig:mhsa}).